-The Ely southern bypass is a proposed new road connecting the A142 at Angel Drove to Stuntney Causeway, including bridges over the railway line and the River Great Ouse and its floodplains.
+The Ely Southern Bypass is a proposed new road connecting the A142 at Angel Drove to Stuntney Causeway, including bridges over the railway line and the River Great Ouse and its floodplains.
 The image below shows the location of the new bypass in green.
-In addition to the existing Local Transport Body allocation of £6 million, it has been confirmed that Growth Deal funding of £16 million will be directed to the scheme, subject to ministerial approval of a Major Scheme Business Case which is currently being considered by Department of Transport officers.
+In addition to the existing Local Transport Body allocation of £6 million, it has been confirmed that Growth Deal funding of £16 million will be directed to the scheme, subject to ministerial approval of a Major Scheme Business Case.
+This is currently being considered by Department of Transport officers.

-A restricted tender process is being used to procure the Design and Construct contract for the bypass.
-The evaluation of the tenders is currently being undertaken by officers and consultants and independently moderated by Procurement Officers.
 The process is expected to be completed at the end of June 2016 with the contract being awarded in July 2016.
 It is anticipated that the earliest delivery of the scheme will be at the end of 2017.